 The Foreign and Commonwealth Office will send the University a copy of your ATAS certificate.
 As there is a Home Office (UK Visas and Immigration) requirement for institutions to hold a copy of the ATAS certificate, this will be held electronically against your central student record and maintained by the Student Immigration Team.

-If you have to extend your Tier 4 visa to complete a programme of study which is subject to ATAS clearance then you will have to obtain a new ATAS certificate.
+If you have to extend your Student visa to complete a course of study which is subject to ATAS clearance then you will have to obtain a new ATAS certificate.
 You should complete a CAS request form which should be submitted to the Student Immigration Team via the Student Hub.
 You will not be able to apply for your visa until you have received your ATAS clearance certificate.

 If you have any questions please contact the Student Immigration Team at email@example.com